stnorton/russia-election-scraper/README.md

 * Certain cities report mayoral elections directly at the precinct level.
 This is only an issue if you want to avoid having a seperate spreadsheet for each polling station.
 * Any election where the table of disaggregated results is not the last link on the page.
 This could mostly be worked around in a similar way to the Duma elections by telling the scraper to pull links with the text "Сводная таблица", but some elections use different texts.
 I am currently attempting to find a way to work around this.
 See the example code for a work-around for Duma 2003 elections.
 Code can easily be modified to select different nodes if the formatting is idiosyncratic.
+* Occassionally, API calls do not use all the variables specified in the URL.
+If you run into consistent issues, use Burp Suite to determine the call

 # Crediting the Author